wi-fighters/programming-basics/exercises/closure-api-exercise.md

 3. Refactor the `create` function so it returns a string like: 'New element added!
 The new length of the array is 7.'

-4. Expose `update` so it can be accessed from outside the `init` function.
+4. Make sure your `update` function is exposed so it can be accessed from outside `init`.

 ### Part 4: Add `delete`